The Wynwood Story: Local Artists Make Their Mark

 As the district continues to grow and space becomes costlier, Suarez suspects that artists will flock to other parts of Miami and ignite similar revitalizations.
 (Little Haiti is currently experiencing its own artistic movement.)
 But that doesn’t mean any of them would pass up the chance to paint in one of the most prominent creative communities in the United States.

-On August 12th (and on the second Saturday of each month), Wynwood hosts Art Walk, an acclaimed festival brimming with art gallery events, cultural experiences, and diverse cuisine from James-Beard-nominated restaurants and dozens of food trucks.
+O the second Saturday of each month, Wynwood hosts Art Walk, an acclaimed festival brimming with art gallery events, cultural experiences, and diverse cuisine from James-Beard-nominated restaurants and dozens of food trucks.
 The concierge at Acqualina Resort & Spa can assist you in planning your visit.

 Featured Photo: Wynwood Walls